sidhughes/Data_Colocating-Unsupervised_Learning_Methods/README.md

-# Data_Colocating-Unsupervised_Learning_Methods
-GEOL0069 - Week 4 Pactical
+# GEOL0069 - Week 4 Practical
+## Data Colocating and Unsupervised Learning Methods

+This section marks our journey into another significant domain of machine learning and AI: unsupervised learning.
+Rather than delving deep into theoretical intricacies, our focus here will be on offering a practical guide.
+We aim to equip you with a clear understanding and effective tools for employing unsupervised learning methods in real-world (EO) scenarios.

+It’s important to note that, while unsupervised learning encompasses a broad range of applications, our discussion will predominantly revolve around classification tasks.
+This is because unsupervised learning techniques are exceptionally adept at identifying patterns and categorising data when the classifications are not explicitly labeled.
+By exploring these techniques, you’ll gain insights into how to discern structure and relationships within your datasets, even in the absence of predefined categories or labels.

+The main tasks we aim to complete in this practical are:

+Discrimination of Sea ice and lead based on image classification based on Sentinel-2 optical data.

+Discrimination of Sea ice and lead based on altimetry data classification based on Sentinel-3 altimetry data.

-## 1. Set up
+## Set up

 Here we introduce a series of setting up tools including Google Colab and Google Drive that are needed before undertaking the tasks.

-## Google Colaboratory
+### Google Colaboratory

 Google Colaboratory, is a cloud-based service provided by Google that allows users to write, execute, and share Python code through a web browser.
 It offers free access to a machine equipped with a GPU, making it a popular choice for machine learning and data science projects.
 This is an user-freindly way to test, excecute machine learning tasks, without any environment set-up on your device.
-Below are the steps to get started with Google Colab:

-## Google Drive
+### Google Drive

 Google Drive is a cloud-based storage service provided by google which alllows users to store, organise,share and access files from any device.